 Its primary goal is to communicate the principles by which the Government Digital Services (UK) team approaches design.
 It's useful for people interested in the work that GDS do, and for other governments / public services to see examples of best practice.

-It was published by the GDS team in 2012.GOV DESIGN PRINCIPLES
+It was published by the GDS team in 2012.VISIT TOOLBOX

 This toolbox contains 130 tools divided into 8 categories (each with between 1 and sub-categories).